 As an Alzheimer's care attorney, we are always helping family members helping their elderly loved ones.
-If you or a family member or friend is helping a loved one, here are the following areas of stress where you may want to hire an elder law/life care planning attorney:
+If you or a family member or friend is helping a loved one, here are the following areas of stress where you may want to hire an elder law/elder care navigation attorney:

 1. The primary caregiver feels overwhelmed from trying to meet the elderly person’s needs and suffers from burnout, ill health, frustration, or guilt.